-- Spread charcoal on one side of grill, leaving the other side empty.
-Light your charcoal and allow to heat until subtle coating of grey ash forms
+- Spread charcoal on one side of the grill, leaving the other side empty.
+Light your charcoal and allow to heat until a subtle coating of grey ash forms

 - Sprinkle soaked wood chips directly onto the coals and allow them to start smoking.

 - Place brisket over the side of the grill without charcoal, and cover, so it cooks over indirect heat.